The Low-Altitude Blade in Operation "Absolute Resolve": A Complete Analysis of U.S. Military Helicopters

 Diversified Weapon Payloads: Engaging Multiple Target Types

-- The short wings provide multiple weapon hardpoints, capable of carrying a variety of armaments, including one or two 30mm chain guns, which are the same as the main gun of the AH-64 Apache attack helicopter, with a firing rate of approximately 625 rounds per minute and an ammunition capacity of 1,200 rounds, used for attacking light armored vehicles and fortified positions; up to four M261 19-tube rocket pods can be mounted for launching 70mm Hydra unguided rockets or APKWS precision-guided rockets; via launchers, it can carry up to 16 AGM-114 Hellfire laser-guided anti-tank missiles for precise strikes against armored targets or reinforced fortifications; additionally, its fixed weapon configuration includes two GAU-2B/A 7.62mm Minigun Gatling guns, installed in a fixed forward-facing manner and remotely fired by the pilot for strafing and suppressing ground personnel.
-As needed, it can also be equipped with AIM-92 Stinger air-to-air missiles for self-defense, as well as GPU-2/A or GPU-5/A 30mm Gatling gun pods.
-This diverse weapon configuration enables it to engage a wide range of targets, from infantry clusters to armored vehicles.
+MH-60M DAP short wings provide multiple weapon hardpoints, capable of carrying various armaments.
+These include one or two 30mm M230 chain guns, which are the same main cannons used on the AH-64 Apache attack helicopter.
+With a firing rate of approximately 625 rounds per minute and a capacity of 1,100 rounds, they are employed against light armored vehicles and fortified structures.
+The DAP can also carry up to four M261 19-tube launchers for firing 70mm Hydra 70 unguided rockets or APKWS II precision-guided rockets.
+Via the M299 launcher, it can mount up to 16 AGM-114 Hellfire laser-guided anti-tank missiles for precise strikes against armored targets or hardened positions.
+Additionally, its fixed weapon configuration includes two 7.62mm M134 Minigun Gatling-style machine guns, mounted in a fixed forward position and remotely operated by the pilot for strafing and suppressing ground personnel.
+As needed, the DAP can also be equipped with AIM-92 Stinger air-to-air missiles for self-defense, as well as GAU-19/A 0.50‑inch caliber Gatling gun pods.
+This versatile weapon configuration enables it to engage a wide range of targets, from infantry groups to armored vehicles.

 Operation "Absolute Determination" validates its special operations value.